Monday-Friday: 08.30am to 5.30pm

 Dogs make excellent pets and have earned the title of our best friends.
-However, when a dog owner fails to exert adequate control over a dog that he knows or should have known had the propensity to be vicious, injuries can and often do happen.
+However, when a dog owner fails to exert adequate control over a dog known to have the propensity to be vicious, injuries can and often do happen.

-Dog bites often require immediate medical attention and can result in serious infections, permanent scars, and in some cases fractured bones and nerve damage.
-In many Instances serious dog bites result in skin graphs and future plastic surgery.
-Dog attacks also take a serious emotional toll on victims as the physical damage is usually disfiguring and permanent.
+Dog bites often require immediate medical attention and can result in serious infections, permanent scars, and, in some cases, fractured bones and nerve damage.
+Serious dog bites often result in skin graphs and future plastic surgery.
+These personal injuries can also take a serious emotional toll on victims as the physical damage is usually disfiguring and permanent.

-If you or someone you love has been injured by someone else’s dog, don’t wait to reach out for the skilled legal guidance of an experienced Buffalo dog bite attorney.
+If you or someone you love has been injured by someone else’s dog, don’t wait to reach out for the skilled legal guidance of an experienced Buffalo dog bite injury lawyer.

 Dogs Have Powerful Jaws and Are Often Unpredictable